NicholasRucinski/Commentasaurus/README.md

 ## Abstract

-**Commentasaurus** is a plugin for [Docusaurus](https://docusaurus.io/) that enables inline comments within your documentation pages — letting users give direct feedback on specific sections of text, similar to Medium or Google Docs.
+**Commentasaurus** is a plugin for [Docusaurus](https://docusaurus.io/) that enables inline comments within your documentation pages, letting users give direct feedback on specific sections of text, similar to Google Docs.

 ---